brunomancuso/ErisTerminal/README.md

 This means that each builder/runtime object will be created taking account the scope.
 For instance if you run a test case, the objects that are TEST CASE SCOPE will be created each time a test cases is executed.
 While the ENGINE SCOPE will only be created once (when the terminal is launched).
 And the last SUIT SCOPE is created at the beginning of the executions. (if you run 5 test cases the SUIT SCOPE will be created once and the TEST CASE SCOPE will be created 5 times).

 In addition every builder/runtime object has a name and a destroy method.
-The name is used to reference it in the test case, and the destroy method is to destroy resources if necessary (close a file for example).
+The name is used to reference it in the test case, and the destroy method is used to destroy resources if necessary (close a file for example).

 In the above test case example we have on builder "b".

 		var service = b.createCustomerService();

-And this builder "b" is "TEST CASE SCOPE" object, which means that it is created each time a test case is executed.
-Also the purpose of this object is to act as an builder, to facilitates the work of the QA team when writing test cases.
-In this example instead of creating a JSON object concatenating string we can easily use the builder pattern:
+This builder "b" is "TEST CASE SCOPE" object, which means that it is created each time a test case is executed.
+And the purpose of this object is to act as an builder, to facilitates the work of the creator of test case.
+In this example instead of creating a JSON object concatenating strings we can easily use the builder pattern:

 	b.withCustomer().firstName("John").lastName("Doe").age(33).regular(true).build()